mike-lischke/antlr4wasm/readme.md

 # ANTLR4 Typescript WebAssembly target

 This projects realizes a WebAssembly target for ANTLR4.
-It is based on the [ANTLR4 C++ target](https://github.com/antlr/antlr4/tree/dev/runtime/Cpp)and currently in an early stage and not ready for production use.
+It is based on the [ANTLR4 C++ target](https://github.com/antlr/antlr4/tree/dev/runtime/Cpp) and currently in an early stage and not ready for production use.

 ## Build